Back to Main Page ... Lead Renovation, Repair and Painting (RRP) Rule

 How a firm gets certified:

 Firms must apply to EPA or an authorized state/tribe for firm certification before performing renovations or dust sampling.
-If your firm is working in these states: Alabama, Delaware, Georgia, Iowa, Kansas, Massachusetts, Mississippi, North Carolina, Oklahoma, Oregon, Rhode Island, Utah, Washington, and Wisconsin, or in the Bois Forte Band of Chippewa, you should follow the link provided for more information about their training and certification requirements.
+If your firm is working in these states: Alabama, Delaware, Georgia, Iowa, Kansas, Massachusetts, Mississippi, North Carolina, Oklahoma, Oregon, Rhode Island, Utah, Washington, and Wisconsin, you should follow the link provided for more information about their training and certification requirements.
 If you work in more than one state, you may need both EPA and state/tribal certifications.
 To apply for EPA certification, a firm must submit a completed application and fee to EPA online.
 EPA RRP firm certifications are good for five years.
 For more information, see https://www.epa.gov/lead/renovation-repair-and-painting-program-firm-certification.
 Apply for or update your certification at https://www.epa.gov/lead/getcertified.

 The certified firms performing renovations must ensure that: